 Dr. Jakob Schwiedrzik - Personal Page

-His research interests lie in the design, synthesis, and multiscale analysis of architectured materials through combined experimental and modeling approaches.
-He investigates fundamental processes of small scale plasticity under extreme conditions, e.g. cryogenic temperatures and high strain rates.
-Furthermore, he studies the multiscale failure and toughening mechanisms in hierarchical materials such as bone or wood.
-This knowledge is translated into the simulation-guided design, synthesis, and characterization of microscale metamaterials that fill desirable white spots in the Ashby diagrams and combine unusual combinations of material properties such as low weight with high strength and toughness.
+Dr. Schwiedrzik's research interests lie in the design, synthesis, and multiscale analysis of architectured materials through combined experimental and modeling approaches.
+He investigates fundamental pro-cesses of small scale plasticity under extreme conditions, e.g. cryogenic temperatures and high strain rates.
+Furthermore, he studies multiscale failure and toughening mechanisms in existing hierarchical ma-terials such as bone or wood.
+This knowledge is translated into the simulation-guided design, synthesis, and characterization of microscale metamaterials that fill desirable white spots in Ashby diagrams and feature unusual combinations of properties.